abyssDS/sfmlWiki/ProjectsfeMovie.md

 ## <a name="howto" />How to use sfeMovie ? [ [Top] ](#top)

-Here is a sample code showing how to use sfeMovie, the instructions for each OS follow.
+Here is a sample code showing how to use sfeMovie, the setup instructions follow.

 ```cpp
 #include <SFML/Graphics.hpp>